nayafia/lemonade-stand/README.md

 * Can build community around open project and make money off of services for hosting
 * Allows open source project to focus on users and as needs grow to help enterprises adopt the project
 * Can scale by number of users
+* If this works, this can create stable subscription revenue so you are not dependant on consulting/customizing

 #### Cons

-* Often means the hosting needs to be cheaper than hiring a dev to run the project for you.
+* Often means the hosting needs to be cheaper than hiring a dev to run the project for you
 * “Two tiers” of product support can make free users unhappy
+* Very hard to build a sustainable SAAS revenue initially, especially for non simplistic products
+* Have to build a fully multi-tenant architecture along with signups, which might mean additional engineering

 #### Case Studies